kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

 ---
 description: "Explains Kora JSON reader and writer generation, field requirements, naming, ignores, serialization levels, JsonNullable, sealed types, and Jackson integration.
-Use when working with @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonIgnore, JsonNullable, JacksonModule."
+Use when working with @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, JsonNullable, JacksonModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora JSON reader and writer generation, field requirements, naming, ignores, serialization levels, JsonNullable, sealed types, and Jackson integration; key triggers include @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonIgnore, JsonNullable, JacksonModule."
+  use_when: "Use this file for Kora docs or implementation questions about Kora JSON reader and writer generation, field requirements, naming, ignores, serialization levels, JsonNullable, sealed types, and Jackson integration; key triggers include @Json, @JsonReader, @JsonWriter, @JsonInclude, @JsonField, @JsonSkip, JsonNullable, JacksonModule."
 ---

-Module allows you to create productive and reflection-free JSON readers and writers for application classes using annotations.
+The `JSON` module creates efficient `JsonReader` and `JsonWriter` implementations for application classes at compile time and without using `Reflection` at runtime.
+Generation is controlled by `@Json`, `@JsonReader`, `@JsonWriter`, and related field-level annotations.

+`JsonModule` also provides ready-to-use mappers for `HTTP` client, `HTTP` server, string parameters, and `Kafka`.
+This allows the same generated `JsonReader` or `JsonWriter` to be used across different Kora modules.

 For a step-by-step walkthrough before the reference details, see [JSON](../guides/json.md).